Clean air is vital for Victorians' health.

-However, there are challenges ahead - a growing population and economy and a warming and drying climate means we need to start planning for our future now.
+However, there are challenges ahead - a growing population and economy and a warming and drying climate mean we need to continue to focus on improving our air quality.

-In May 2018, the Victorian Government released Clean Air for All Victorians – Victoria’s Clean Air Statement to kick off engagement with all Victorians about what our priorities for future air quality management should be.
-It includes some ideas on what could be done to protect air quality over the coming decades, like:
+In May 2018, the Minister for Energy, Environment and Climate Change, Hon Lily D'Ambrosio MP, released Clean Air for All Victorians – Victoria’s Air Quality Statement.
+This kicked off engagement with all Victorians about our priorities for future air quality management.
+It included some ideas on what could be done to protect air quality over the coming decades, such as:

 - Improving our understanding of where and when air pollution occurs

 - Empowering communities to tackle local air pollution issues

 Victorian Government Clean Air Summit - 27 August 2018

 The Victorian Government Clean Air Summit was held at the Melbourne Convention and Exhibition Centre on 27 August 2018.

 The summit brought over 160 Victorians together to identify actions to improve air quality over the coming decade.